mattischrome/console-blog/content/posts/album-digest-2020/index.md

 - Music
 - Twenty
 title: Album Digest 2020
-heroImage: ../../assets/images/defaultHero.jpg
-description: "I\u2019ve listened to music in slightly different ways to normal in\
-  \ the last nine months, but it\u2019s still"
 ---
 I’ve listened to music in slightly different ways to normal in the last nine months, but it’s still been a decent year for music.
 When I checked out my Spotify Unwrapped and my Last.fm reports, I had listened to more 2020 music than I thought.